Dubai Airports Signs Mou With Dubai Autism Center To Make Travel More Inclusive At DXB

-(MENAFN- Dubai PR Network) Dubai Airports signs MoU with Dubai Autism Center to make travel more inclusive at DXB

-The MoU reinforces Dubai Airports' commitment to provide autism-friendly measures for travellers with hidden disabilities
+(MENAFN- Mid-East) The MoU reinforces Dubai Airports' commitment to provide autism-friendly measures for travellers with hidden disabilities:

 The MoU aligns with Dubai Airports' commitment to support UAE Vision 2021 and Dubai Plan 2021 for the Emirate to be the world's leading disability-friendly city.
 Building on the success of the 'We all meet the world differently' programme launched last year, Dubai Airports continues its efforts to make travelling easier for passengers with hidden disabilities at both Dubai International (DXB) and Dubai World Central (DWC).